-They could never have anticipated the difficulties that lay ahead.
-Locals called it “Bacia-mama” after the old mafia greeting baciamo le mani and perused the new menu with suspicion, much of which was directed at her – what could a foreigner possibly know about good Sicilian food?
-And where was she from anyway – was she the Brazilian wife rescued from the Amazon or was she really Spanish?
+Locals called it “Bacia-mama” after the old mafia greeting baciamo le mani and perused the new menu with suspicion, much of which was directed at me – what could a foreigner possibly know about good Sicilian food?

-Much of the ups and downs are recorded in her blog, Sicilian Diary, begun as an essential catharsis when Pachamama first opened and now telling tales from the heart of this volcanic land…
+Much of the ups and downs are recorded in my blog, Sicilian Diary, begun as an essential catharsis when Pachamama first opened and now telling tales from the heart of this volcanic land…